exonum/exonum-doc/src/get-started/java-binding.md

 [a separate package][storage-indices].
 Said package documentation describes their use.

-!!! note
-    `SparseListIndex` is not yet supported in Java.
-Let us know if it may be useful for you!

 Collections are instantiated using a database view.
 The database view works as an index factory.
 The views may be based on a `Snapshot` — a read-only view corresponding to the database state as of the latest committed block;